catsandsoup32/HME_Training/README.md

 # HME_Training

 Training code for handwritten mathematical expression recognition using a bidirectionally-trained transformer, and a canvas GUI to write math, perform inference, and copy resulting LaTeX to clipboard.
-See a quick demo here: https://youtu.be/TkWYrTANouE?feature=shared.
+See a quick demo here: <a href="https://youtu.be/TkWYrTANouE?feature=shared" target="_blank">Link Text</a>.

 # Background